heykayla/my-writing/tutorials/tutorial-create-and-customize-your-dev-account.md

 - Create a DEV account with GitHub
 - Customize your DEV account

-With your DEV account, you are a part of the DEV community and can create posts, share ideas, and collaborate with other developers.
+You are now a part of the DEV community and can create posts, share ideas, and collaborate with other developers.